What Is a Modern Feminist? Exploring Definitions and Debates

 Intersectionality and the Push for Inclusivity

-Intersectionality is a foundational theory within modern feminist practice, tackling overlapping systems of oppression such as racism, sexism, and ableism.
+Intersectionality is a keystone concept in the theory of modern feminism that recognizes and fights against the overlapping systems of oppression such as racism, sexism, and ableism.

 How does modern feminism include men and non-binary people?